Skip to content

 Networking

-All services share a single Docker bridge network (quantum-pipeline-network).
-Services communicate using container names as hostnames (e.g., kafka:9092, minio:9000).
+All services share a single Docker bridge network (quantum-ml-network).
+Services communicate using container names as hostnames (e.g., kafka:9092, garage:3901).
 The Kafka external listener on port 9094 allows access from outside the Docker network.

 Volumes